moderepo/sensor-cloud-eval/README.md

 ## Acknowledgements

-We are grateful to the authors of SCEVAL and implementation of the MODE Platform API.
+We are grateful to the authors of SCEVAL and its implementation of the MODE Platform API.

 - [@mattthewong](https://github.com/mattthewong)